Oire/php-code-style/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/Oire/php-code-style/blob/master/LICENSE)

 This repository contains a set of [PHP CS Fixer](https://github.com/friendsofphp/php-cs-fixer) rules we use in our projects at Oirë.
 You can use them in your projects, too.
-The rules were reviewed with *PHP CS Fixer version 2.16.4 Yellow Bird*.
+The rules were reviewed with *PHP CS Fixer version 2.17.3 Desert Beast*.

 ## Usage
 I assume you use [Composer](https://getcomposer.org/) for your dependency management.
 As we don’t add this tiny project to Packagist, first you need to add its repository to your *composer.json* file as follows: